Committee for the Arts

 About the Gloucester Committee for the Arts (CFTA)

 Made up of citizen volunteers appointed by the Mayor and City Council, the Committee for the Arts (CFTA) was established by City ordinance in 2000 to promote and celebrate Gloucester’s cultural heritage and to foster an appreciation of arts and artists in the local community.
 The Committee works to preserve and increase awareness of Gloucester’s WPA-era murals and other city-owned art.
 Additionally, the Committee develops and promotes educational programs and establishes awards and honors to recognize local artists.
 The committee works with other city departments to shape and implement a city-wide public art policy.
 The Committee advises City officials on the value of a diverse, cultural life as well as encourages art programs within public schools.

-Year round, when City Hall is open, make time to see Gloucester's beautifully painted and detailed WPA-era murals.
+Year round, when City Hall and the library are open, make time to see examples of Gloucester's beautifully painted and detailed WPA-era murals.
 We are fortunate to have such holdings and we are committed to preser ving this part of Gloucester's history.
 The CFTA is grateful that the City of Gloucester continues to invest in our City’s arts and culture.
-Some of the murals were restored in 2014 Before any restoration work could begin the CFTA secured strategic funding over a period of several years via grants and with the generosity of individuals and foundations including: the Belinda Foundation at the Boston Foundation, seARTS with the Massachusetts Cultural Council, the City of Gloucester CPA funding, and the Bruce J. Anderson Foundation.
+Some of the murals were restored in 2014.
+Before any restoration work could begin the CFTA secured strategic funding over a period of several years via grants and with the generosity of individuals and foundations including: the Belinda Foundation at the Boston Foundation, seARTS with the Massachusetts Cultural Council, the City of Gloucester CPA funding, and the Bruce J. Anderson Foundation.
 Thank you for this support!

 Public Art: HarborWalk Public Art Challenge